-The image sensor is like the film in a film camera.
-If any dust adheres on the image sensor, it may show up as a dark speck on the images.
-To avoid this, detach the lens and follow the procedure below to clean the image sensor.

-Using the DC Coupler Kit DCK-E1 (p.27) is recommended.
-If you use a battery, make sure the battery level is sufficient.
+The CMOS sensor is like the film in a film camera.
+If any dust or other foreign matter adheres to the CMOS sensor, it may show up as a dark speck in the pictures you take.
+To avoid this, follow the procedure below to clean the CMOS sensor.
+Note that the CMOS sensor is very delicate.
+If possible, you should have it cleaned by a Canon Service Center.
+When you want to clean the CMOS sensor, use the DC Coupler Kit to power the camera with a household power outlet.
+If you use the battery, make sure it is fully charged.